 Inevitably, your users/colleagues will have to, in some way, interact with a new technology.
-Hence the Digital Transformation right?
 This will almost certainly mean users will require an element of training in order to be able to navigate through and complete tasks.
-One thing to be aware of is a software vendor over-selling that their technology is intuitive. intuitive UI and UX is in the eye of the beholder.
+Remember that ‘intuitive UI and UX’ is in the eye of the beholder.

 For more information on this topic check out this article; https://www.linkedin.com/pulse/how-intuitive-your-cloud-software-andrew-barlow/

-I have a series of webinars, podcasts and articles that will delve deeper into the 6 pillars providing real customer experiences that sit in each pillar.
-I will apply the 6 pillars to a real Digital Transformation implementation to show you how you can use the 6 pillars to achieve future Digital Transformation success.
+I have a series of webinars, podcasts and articles that will delve deeper into the six pillars providing real customer experiences that sit in each pillar.
+I will apply the six pillars to a real digital transformation implementation to show you how you can use the six pillars to achieve future digital transformation success.

 About the Author: Andrew Barlow is the Director, Product Strategy at AppLearn, a leading provider of cloud technologies designed to help organizations adopt large technology transformation projects.
 After years of experience evaluating the relationship between people and technology, Andrew’s brainchild was the ADOPT platform.
 A people-centric support tool designed to help people embrace change and technology.
 Andrew is a driven innovator that loves to solve problems through technology.
 You can follow Andrew at: https://www.linkedin.com/in/andrewbarlowapplearn/

 Recommended for you